Frequently Asked Questions

 Can I use the same email address as another applicant?

-You can only create ONE user account per email address; using more than one person on the same email address will jeopardize your status in the recruitment process for any jobs for which you apply and employment opportunities may be missed.
+You can only create ONE user account per email address.
+Using more than one person on the same email address will jeopardize your status in the recruitment process for any jobs for which you apply.
+Employment opportunities may be http://www.sandiego.gov/empopp/faq/index.shtml Personnel Empl Opp - FAQs missed.
 When you create your account, please document your email address and password as you will need this information to access your account in the future.

 How do I change my online application account password, address, telephone or email information?